ibi-group/otp-middleware/docs/live-tracking.md

 "Ride 6 stops / 15 minutes"
 : When on board, and shortly after the transit vehicle departs, this instruction provides a summary of the trip on that vehicle.
+Note that, given accuracy issues, it is not possible to determine whether someone boarded a transit vehicle based on position only, so this notification is sent after vehicle departure rather than upon boarding.

 "Your stop is upcoming...", "Get off at next stop"
 : Advance announcement (a few stops and one stop before the arrival stop) so that the traveler can prepare to leave the transit vehicle.